-In this post, we focused on manual testing thoroughly.
+In this post, we focussed on manual testing thoroughly.
 Beginning with the fundamentals of manual testing and going through the phases and techniques of manual software testing, we arrived at the software testing types and lastly its advantages and drawbacks.

 Manual testing doesn’t quite preclude the usage of any instrument from aiding the testing process by software engineers.
 There are numerous test management technologies accessible on the marketplace to facilitate effective software testing.

 The best manner to stay current in any profession is to follow relevant articles and notable figures in that profession.
 Likewise, we propose that you must also read a few software testing blogs on a daily basis so that you may continue learning and succeed in the testing profession.
 You can find many relatable blogs on our site and drop your valuable comments.